Manga is arguably one of Japan’s most significant cultural gifts to the entire globe. Here’s a list of the top 50 most famous light novel authors:

 This artist has been creating Manga since the late 1970s.
 He is most recognized for his work as the original character designer of “Otogi-Jushi Akazukin,” He demonstrates exceptional creativity.
 But that’s not all.
 He is also the famous Manga “Made in Abyss,” which has a very successful anime version.

 Fumiyo Kono’s In This Corner of the World is a famous, award-winning modern manga series.
 Her other popular series, Town of Evening Calm, Country of Cherry Blossoms, was launched in 2004.
 Kono’s popular manga series are both situated in and around Hiroshima, where she grew up.
 The narrative of a young lady living in Kure, a naval town just outside Hiroshima, under the shadow of World War II, is told in This Corner of the World, which was recently turned into an anime film.
 The narrative delves into Japanese civilian life in the area during the devastating times of war.
 Town of Evening Calm, Country of Cherry Blossoms, adapted into both a novel and a live-action film, tells two different stories.
-The first is set ten years after the bombing of Hiroshima and follows a family living in post-war 1950s Japan.
-The second story follows the next generation of that family, living in 1980s Tokyo.

 If you are a lover of the shōnen ai genre, you should know that Moto Hagio is one of these stories’ pioneers.
 However, this artist has been involved with many other themes, such as science fiction and even romance.
 One of his most popular creations has been Pō no Ichizoku, Thomas no Shinzō, and, of course, Zankoku Na Kami Ga Shihai Suru, which is one of the most recent and deals with quite sensitive topics, such as child abuse by his father, and homosexuality.
 Mato’s legacy has been so positive that she has received multiple awards for her writing innovation for younger girls.

 Hiroyuki Takei, 48, is a manga illustrator who began his career in 1997.
-At the period, he distinguished himself by incorporating details from mythology and the occult in his writings.
+During the period, he distinguished himself by incorporating details from mythology and the occult in his writings.
 A year later, he published Shaman King, one of his greatest and most well-known works, which sold over sixteen million copies worldwide and was published in 32 volumes.
 This artist has also distinguished himself as a scriptwriter, as seen by “Ultimo,” a manga series published by the well-known Japanese magazine Jump Square.

 Natsuki Takaya, a mangaka from Tokyo, is best known for her classic manga series Fruits Basket.
 This is a shoujo manga that has gained cult status in the West.
 It was made into a good anime series in 2001 but was recently re-adapted into a more aesthetically spectacular and ambitious anime remake in 2019.
 Fruits Basket is a beloved shoujo manga that follows the life of Toru Honda, an optimistic young woman who stays strong in the face of adversity.
 When Toru ends up living in the home of the Soma family, she soon discovers that this family hides a magical curse related to the animals of the Chinese zodiac.
 From here, hijinks ensue and the story balances well between comedy and tragedy.